-For the efficiency of your production line your methods of feeding and filling of the product will often have the biggest impact on speed and this speed is at risk of becoming hampered when your packaging line equipment is sourced from multiple suppliers.
+For the efficiency of your production line, your methods of feeding and filling of the product often have the biggest impact on speed.
+This speed is at risk of becoming hampered when your packaging line equipment is sourced from multiple suppliers.

 For many coffee packaging lines, the auger filler supplier says, “Absolutely, it can fill ___ bags per minute.”
 The VFFS supplier says, “Absolutely, it can run ___ bags per minute.” but put the two together and unfortunately, it doesn't always work that way.

 Because of the tight margins producers often experience, there is little room for error or downtime.
 Being able to maximize every efficiency possible is how producers really thrive in this segment.

 These are the most common bottlenecks that we’ve seen for producers holding them back from achieving a consistent high speed solution.

 Accuracy of Filling

 Many producers experience issues with weight control due to inconsistent head pressure with their feeding method.

 The inconsistency of your head pressure causes fluctuations in the density of the product, so the frac packs have different product weights.

 Often producers calculate and over-fill by a certain % to ensure they are not shorting any of the bags coming off of the line.
 This product giveaway carries a significant opportunity cost and detracts from their potential margin.

 For anyone experiencing filling accuracy issues with their product, it is recommended that you ensure that your product is being properly metered into your auger, such as with a horizontal feed screw.